- Nine out of ten marketers find repurposing content more effective than creating and publishing brand new content.

 As already mentioned, leads on your list help build SEO indirectly through the relationship they have with you.

-- When they connect with you on social, engage with your posts, and share your content with their own audiences, that all helps build positive social signals for SEO
+- When leads on your list connect with you on social, engage with your posts, and share your content with their own audiences, that all helps build positive social signals for SEO

 - Their relationship and growing familiarity with you means that, when searching for relevant keywords, they’re more likely to click through on your content in the SERPs—more positive signals for SEO

-- Some may even link to your content from their own
+- Some may link to your content from their own, providing backlink benefits

-So it figures that by repurposing content into lead magnets to attract more leads onto your list, you’re also helping your SEO.
+So it figures that by repurposing content in ways that attract more leads onto your list you’re also helping your SEO.

-Rather than leave leads on the table, you could again use Trafficonomy to get someone to take care of this each time you post.
+Rather than leave leads on the table, use Trafficonomy to ensure someone takes care of this each time you post.

 11. Update Blog Posts Regularly

-Another way to repurpose blog posts is to update them on a regular basis.
+Another way to repurpose blog posts while benefiting your SEO is to update them on a regular basis.

-After all, Google loves to push the freshest, most relevant content to the top of the SERPs.
+After all, it's in Google's interests to push the freshest, most authoritative, most relevant content to the top of the SERPs, because that's what their users want.

 Do this like clockwork, and the impact becomes significant.